bhcarpenter/craven/README.md

 The ModelController's `render` method will automatically be called when the Model's "change" event fires.
 Also, the ModelController's `remove` method will be called when the Model's "destroy" event fires.

-Additionally, the constructor ModelController has a method:

-- `subtype([initializer])` - Returns a new subtype of ModelController.
-If `initializer` is given, it will be called during object construction _after the superconstructor_.

 ####CollectionController

 A controller that represents a Collection.